isiahmeadows/mithril.js/vnode-structure.md

 - For customized builtins, `vnode.tag` is set to `vnode.attrs.is`.
 This is the only case where a vnode property is set to an attribute.
 - A `m.vnode.create(mask, tag, attrs, children, key, ref)` exists to create this structure, but `m` is preferred when `tag` is dynamic.
 - For empty arrays, always return `null`/`undefined` for their children
+- Portal tokens are either objects or arrays.

 ## Mithril IR structure